 The amygdala, amongst other things, is responsible for fear.
 The amygdala attaches the emotional experience you have to a situation, for example, back to the boss example.
 If you keep feeling anxiety around your boss, your amygdala attaches this anxiety (this emotion) to your experiences of your boss.
 All of this happens outside of your conscious awareness.
 You don’t need thought processes to activate; it will activate with no effort on your part when you see your boss.

 This is what I mean when I talk about past experiences and learning.
 Let me give another example to labour the point.
 Imagine you have just been introduced to me, and I punch you in the face.
 Your brain matches up the emotional memory of the pain, anger, surprise and fear that you experience from the punch with the image of me.
 If I do this again the next time you meet me, that memory gets strengthened.

 If you hear my voice or bump into me in the street, you have no choice; you will experience anxiety, as your brain has taken a more direct route to anxiety, through the amygdala to get you ready for danger, i.e. crazy lady who punches you.
 It won’t matter if I am polite to you, you will still experience some anxiety in your body, and your brain has remembered to be anxious.

 In other words, your anxiety is caused by how you currently respond to things on the list and how you have responded in the past and can arise from the thoughts that you have, but it can also take a more direct route through your amygdala.

 You can read more on your amygdala here.

 How to change your relationship to things that cause your anxiety.

-Traditionally CBT – Cognitive Behavioural Therapy was used to help you with anxiety, and this is great for things such as anticipatory anxiety, where your thought processes are used.
-However, if you think you have a more fear based anxiety, where you experience anxiety in the absence of clear cut thought processes, you also need to have an understanding of your brain.
+Traditionally CBT – Cognitive Behavioural Therapy was used to help you with anxiety, and this is great for anticipatory anxiety, where your thought processes are used.
+However, if you think you have more fear-based anxiety and experience anxiety in the absence of clear-cut thought processes, you also need to understand your brain.